Ashlesha8421/Chatbot/README.md

 ## CHALLENGES FACED
 - 1.Not all websites/local browsers are giving the permission to scrap their data.
-- 2. Even after scraping the data form websites we got lot of unwanted text/data which is not useful for us.
+- 2.Even after scraping the data form websites we got lot of unwanted text/data which is not useful for us.

 ## OVERCAME BY
 For permission issue we have used header agent to get permission from our local browsers.